NOV 14, 2025 - Toomey & Kauflin ODU Chandler Hall, Norfolk VA

 EDUCATOR

-“....It was clear from the start that Justin had goals to accomplish within the session, offering performance and dialogue that he believed would be most effective with university-aged students, and he targeted perfectly ...
+“...
 They made our band room feel like the center of the jazz universe" -A. GARCIA, DIRECTOR VCU JAZZ

 Through the Keep On Keepin' On Jazz Outreach, Justin promotes jazz education with screenings, Q&A sessions, jazz workshops and student jams, culminating in a concert.
 He has been an adjunct faculty member/adjudicator for the Monterey Jazz Festival, Centrum Port Townsend Jazz, Vail Jazz Workshop, Lionel Hampton Jazz and Notre Dame Jazz, Jazz Maui with John Clayton and Katie Thiroux, and has served as a Jazz Ambassador with the U.S. State Department in the Dominican Republic, Mexico, Latvia and the Rep. of Georgia.